justnonamenoname/lifeticle/readme.md

 2) The second method of generating qualia.
 3) A solution to the problem of pointwise binding (further details in connection between qualia and the brain)
 4) A solution to the problem of the speed of time (further details in connection between qualia and the brain)
+5) Solution of information transition from a point with radius to a circle (further details in the section of qualia-brain connection)

 Supporters of the quantum theory of consciousness also include Federico Faggin and Giacomo Mauro D'Ariano.